-Every day, parents, caregivers, volunteers, teachers and support staff work together to provide the best education possible for all students.
+Every day, families and caregivers, volunteers, teachers and support staff work together to provide the best education possible for all students.

 To work together effectively, the relationship between home and school must be strong.
 This relationship can be strengthened through open, receptive and honest two-way communication.

 From time to time, there may be a misunderstanding, a lack of communication, or a serious situation that needs attention.
 When this happens, everyone must work together to resolve the matter.
-A parent or caregiver has the right to express concerns, a teacher has the right to respond and the Board has an obligation to support students, parents and staff.
+Families and caregivers have the right to express concerns, a teacher has the right to respond and the Board has an obligation to support students, families and caregivers and staff.

 Steps in Communicating with Schools

-If a parent has a concern about a school matter, these are the steps that should be followed:
+If families and caregivers have a concern about a school matter, these are the steps that should be followed:

 Step 1: Talk with Your Child’s Teacher